ESGF/esgf-user-support/docs/user_guide.rst

 Who has to join?
 ^^^^^^^^^^^^^^^^
-Everyone who has created a CoG account and wants to download data from one of the projects listed in the table above must join the appropriate access control group.
+Everyone who has created a account and wants to download data from one of the projects listed in the table above must join the appropriate access control group.
 This will need to be repeated for each ESGF OpenID since ESGF cannot assign group memberships to persons, only to OpenIDs.
 You will need to do this for each group you need data from.
-It is not necessary to create a new CoG account for each group.
+It is not necessary to create a new account for each group.
 It is possible to have several memberships with one OpenID.

 How to join?